couleur-tweak-tips/smoothie-rs/README.md

 ## The future of this repository

-The replacement process will go like so:
+The replacement process will go as follows:

-1. ctt/smoothie - new branch called "python-old" created (thus creating an archive of how was smoothie before)
+1. new branch called "python-old" created in ctt/smoothie (for archiving the the previous version of smoothie)
-2. ctt/smoothie - 1 new commit: "removed all python code 🐍❌"
+2. Remove all the Python code from ctt/smoothie
-3. ctt/smoothie - 1 new commit: "copied over all rust code 🦀🦀"
+3. Copy over all of the Rust code from ctt/smoothie-rs to ctt/smoothie
-4. ctt/smoothie-rs - archive repository and link ctt/smoothie in README
+4. Archive this repository and link ctt/smoothie in the readme